biosfood/schrodinger/src/article/main.md

 $ \Psi(0) = \Psi(l) = 0 $
 %English
 Because of this, we can set $\alpha_{0} = 0$, so that this relation holds true.
-In theory, $\alpha_{0}$ could be any whole number multiple of $\pi$, but the modulus squared of the wave function would stay identical.
+In theory, $\alpha_{0}$ could be any whole number multiple of $\pi$, but the absolute squared of the wave function would stay identical.
 This is why we can rewrite this as:
 %German
 stellt. $\alpha_{0} = 0$ erf"ullt diese Beziehung.
 Theorethisch k"onnte $\alpha_{0}$ ein beliebiges Vielfaches von $\pi$